Bio-Path Holdings to Announce Fourth Quarter and Full Year 2022 Financial Results on March 31, 2023

-HOUSTON, March 24, 2023 (GLOBE NEWSWIRE) -- Bio-Path Holdings, Inc. BPTH, a biotechnology company leveraging its proprietary DNAbilize® antisense RNAi nanoparticle technology to develop a portfolio of targeted nucleic acid cancer drugs, today announced that it will host a live conference call and audio webcast on Friday, March 31, 2023 at 8:30 a.m.
+/EIN News/ -- HOUSTON, March 24, 2023 (GLOBE NEWSWIRE) -- Bio-Path Holdings, Inc. (NASDAQ: BPTH), a biotechnology company leveraging its proprietary DNAbilize® antisense RNAi nanoparticle technology to develop a portfolio of targeted nucleic acid cancer drugs, today announced that it will host a live conference call and audio webcast on Friday, March 31, 2023 at 8:30 a.m.
 ET to report financial results for the fourth quarter and full year ended December 31, 2022 and to provide a business overview.

 To access the live conference call, please call (833) 630-1956 (domestic) or (412) 317-1837 (international) at least five minutes prior to the start time.
 A live audio webcast of the call will also be available on the Presentations section of the Company’s website, www.biopathholdings.com.
 An archived webcast will be available on the Bio-Path website approximately two hours after the event.